 curl -s localhost:$PORT/ | head -20 # what does it actually serve?

-ls "$SERVED_ROOT" # what's in the folder it serves?
+ls "$SERVED_ROOT" # what is in the folder it serves?

 Three checks.
-Test the access policy from a logged-out browser on the exact hostname going live.
+Test the access policy from a logged-out browser on the exact public address going live.
 The process must be purpose-built for exposure - that disqualifies every dev server by default.
 One surprising answer and you stop before the tunnel comes up.
 Zero seconds of exposure instead of ninety.